Course Program of Study

 CPoS does not impact eligibility for institutional financial aid (e.g. Tennessee Tech Scholarships/Grants, etc.).

-Why do the CPoS guidelines say that Institutional Aid are not affected, but then says it could be reduced?
+Why do the CPoS guidelines say that Institutional Aid is not affected, but then says they could be reduced?

 The rules and regulations for institutional aid are not affected by CPoS.
 This means that CPoS guidelines do not change a student’s eligibility for receiving institutional aid.
 However, institutional aid has always been held to a student’s total cost of attendance (budget) assigned each academic year.
 This means that on a very rare occasion, a student who has a total financial aid package that is up to their budget could be impacted if a student takes a course that is not included in their program of study (declared major) and the cost of attendance has to be adjusted.